mwvgroup/Pitt-Google-Broker/notes/broker_deployment.md

 For more information on pushing to the GCP Container Registry, see [https://cloud.google.com/container-registry/docs/pushing-and-pulling](https://cloud.google.com/container-registry/docs/pushing-and-pulling).

-## Configuring Automatic Deployment
+## Configuring Automatic Image Deployment

-List steps here on how to automatically deploy Dockerfiles to GCP.
+List steps here on how to automatically deploy Docker Images to GCP products.

 # Deploying the Alert Consumer